-The McGraw Center for Teaching and Learning encourages the exploration of new media and digital tools in and around the classroom with an emphasis on the tools and technology-enhanced spaces that encourage active, collaborative, and creative teaching and learning.
-Center staff not only offer advice on the effective implementation of new technologies but also assist in the development of online course and new digital projects exploring the boundaries of digital pedagogy and collaborate with campus partners to connect teachers with the most effective resources and expertise.
-Through events and workshops, the Center encourages a critical reflection on the use of those tools and fosters discussion around the impact and merits of digital tools and the teaching methodologies afforded by those tools.
+The McGraw Center for Teaching and Learning encourages the exploration of digital technologies with an emphasis on tools that encourage active, collaborative, and creative teaching and learning.
+Center staff not only offer advice on the effective implementation of new technologies but assist in the development of online course and new digital projects.
+We work with campus partners to connect faculty members with the most effective resources and expertise.
+The Center encourages a critical reflection and discussion concerning the impact and merits of digital tools and the teaching methodologies afforded by those tools.

 Digital platforms for learning